Suzanne Nelson Karreman and her family, along with a dedicated and passionate farm team,…

-David Whitman raises Certified Animal Welfare Approved by A Greener World (AGW) and Certified Non-GMO by AGW hogs on David L. Whitman Farm in Kenansville, NC.
-David is the third generation of his family to farm in Duplin County, and started farming when he was just 14 years old.
+David Whitman raises Certified Animal Welfare Approved by A Greener World (AGW) and Certified Non-GMO by AGW hogs at Dash Farm in Kenansville, NC.
+David is the third generation of his family to farm in Duplin County, and he started farming when he was just 14 years old.
 He now lives on and tends the farm where he grew up: “I wouldn’t want to be anywhere else,” he says.

 David is also a member of the North Carolina Natural Hog Growers Association, a cooperative of Certified Animal Welfare Approved by AGW and Certified Non-GMO by AGW hog producers who sell to restaurants, retailers and food processors throughout the region.